Negative Zone: History

-The earliest origins of the Negative Zone and its culture have not been revealed, but rough estimates place its height of science and art over 1.5 million years ago, nearly coinciding with the rise of the Skrull and Kree races.
+The earliest origins of the Negative Zone and its culture have not been revealed, but estimates place its height of science and art over 1.5 million years ago, nearly coinciding with the rise of the Skrull and Kree races.
 It is believed that around that time the Negative Zone ceased expanding and began its "Big Crunch", contracting toward a central nexus.
-Some of the most powerful and influential races thereby faced destruction and sought to preserve their lives.
+Some of the most powerful and influential races thereby faced destruction and sought to preserve their lives, including the Tyannans.
+During this time, Blastaar and Annihilus rise to power.